thalesorp/iBackupManager/README.md

 ## 🌟 Examples

-1. Convert images in the current directory and prompt for confirmation at each step:
+1. Convert images in the current directory to JPG and prompt for confirmation at each step:
     ```powershell
-    .\iBackupManager.ps1
+    .\iBackupManager.ps1 -Extension "jpg"
     ```

-2. Convert images in a specific directory, replace original files, and confirm all actions:
+2. Convert images in a specific directory, replace original files:
     ```powershell
-    .\iBackupManager.ps1 -Path "C:\Images" -Replace -Confirm
+    .\iBackupManager.ps1 -Path "C:\Images" -Extension "jpg" -Replace
     ```

 3. Convert images in the current directory, enable CLI verbose logging, and store detailed processing information in a text file:
     ```powershell
-    .\iBackupManager.ps1 -VerboseLogging
+    .\iBackupManager.ps1 -Extension "jpg" -VerboseLogging
-    ```

-4. Convert images of the specific directory, organizing live photos by moving them to a subfolder:
-    ```powershell
-    .\Script.ps1 -Path "C:\Images" -MoveLivePhotos
     ```